1. Copy the certificate files to the server

 Below is a very simple example of a virtual host configured for SSL.
 The parts listed in blue are the parts you must add for SSL configuration.

-4. Make sure to adjust the file names to match your certificate files.
+4. Adjust the file names to match your certificate files.

 SSLCertificateFile is your DigiCert certificate file (e.g., your_domain_name.crt).